Greensboro, NC

 You can assist us by doing the following:

-- If you received a letter requesting vacuum excavation, we strongly encourage you to call 336- 373-2527 or email Mario Edouard to schedule a time to sign the ROE at your home or place of work within City limits or at Water Resources at 2602 S. Elm-Eugene St.
+- If you received a letter requesting vacuum excavation, we strongly encourage you to call 336- 373-2527 or email Mario Edouard to schedule a time to sign the ROE at your home, place of work within City limits, or at Water Resources offices at 2602 S. Elm-Eugene St.

 - If you did not receive a letter but would like the City to identify your water service line material and your building was constructed before 1986, please call 336-373-2527 or email Edouard to see if your property meets additional requirements.

-Once the ROE is signed, respective utility companies will mark yards with spray paint or flags to indicate the location of utilities.
-Shortly after that, the City's contractor arrives to start the test to confirm both the customers' and City's water pipe material.
+Once the ROE is signed, the respective utility companies will mark yards with spray paint or flags to indicate the location of utilities.
+Shortly after that, the City's contractor arrives to start the test, which will confirm both the customer's and City's water pipe material.

-Beginning with digging a small hole about five feet from a customer's water meter on their property and another one in the City’s right-of-way.
+The excavation begins with a small hole dug about five feet from a customer's water meter on their property.
+Another hole will be dug in the City’s right-of-way.
 Contractors will restore the dig site to its previous condition as much as possible (example below).

 Vacuum Excavation Explained Video